 With UniSuper Advice, you can feel confident that you'll get the information you need to grow your super and other finances, from an organisation you know and trust.
 Our advisers offer financial plans and advice on super as well as a broad range of insurance, investment and retirement strategies and products.
-You'll also benefit from their knowledge of the unique workings of UniSuper products as well as the industry you work in.
+You'll also benefit from their knowledge of the unique workings of UniSuper products.